cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 helps customers with their autonomous systems by collecting and presenting only the most relevant data for a required view.

-In the meeting, Bruno will talk more about Heex Technologies, plus discuss Logging & Observability with the group to help us build our planned community guide on the subject.

-Come and join us to hear more and get your questions answered by an expert!
+Bruno and Benoit Hozjan, who is a Project Manager in charge of customer experience, presented Heex Technologies together.
+First they discussed the company and the purpose of the service, then they demonstrated a showcase workspace for the visualisation and anomaly detection capabilities.

+If you'd like to see the meeting, it is available on YouTube:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kw7npoC36GY?si=2SKGsQQVI28gZx9M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 2025-06-30: Logging & Observability Discussion ~~(Upcoming)~~ **CANCELLED**

 This meeting is cancelled as the host is unwell.
-Meetings will resumse as normal from the 14th July.
+Meetings will resume as normal from the 14th July.

 Previous text: